kosli-dev/aws-vault/README.md

 Since the original repository seems to be no longer maintained (no updates for over a year) and this tool is a critical security component that should be updated regularly to address known CVEs, we decided to fork it under the kosli-dev organization and update dependencies ourselves.

 For macOS, the aws-vault binary should be notarized.
-Since we haven't implemented this yet, you will need to build the binary yourself on your local machine.
-Simply run:
+Since we haven't implemented this yet, you will need to build the binary yourself on your local machine and then move it to replace the one you installed:
 ```
+$ aws-vault --version
+v7.2.0
+$ location=$(which aws-vault) # /opt/homebrew/bin/aws-vault
+$ cd somewhere && git clone https://github.com/kosli-dev/aws-vault.git
+$ cd aws-vault
-go build .
+$ go build .
+$ mv aws-vault $location
+$ aws-vault --version
+dev
 ```
-Then, move the resulting binary to your bin path.

 # Original README: